by CJ Quines • on

 The goal of The Game is to avoid thinking about The Game.
 This isn’t something you can do directly.
 Thinking about not losing The Game means thinking about The Game, which you just lost.
 To not lose The Game, you need to think about other things.
 To not lose The Game, it’s best you completely ignore The Game.
 Similiarly: don’t think of the sensation of your tongue in your mouth.
 Don’t breath manually.
 Don’t think of a pink elephant.

-I learned, from The Improv Handbook, three of my faovrite improv games.
+I learned, from The Improv Handbook, three of my favorite improv games.
 The first game is Pointing At Things And Saying What They Are.
 The second game is Pointing At Things And Saying What The Last Thing You Pointed At Was.
 The third game is Pointing At Things And Saying What They’re Not.
 The Handbook claims most people find the third game harder than the second, even though you can do the same thing for the second and third games.
 Point being, spontaneity is not something you can directly go for.

 Are you having fun yet?
 Maybe you’re not having fun because you’re not trying hard enough!
 If you come into every video game thinking I’m going to have the most fun I possibly can, maybe you’ll have more fun, right?